illumos/ipd/ipd/0036/README.md

 It helps establish a set of guidelines leading to more comprehensive support for 64-bit architectures.

-It also proposes that no new 32-bit arechitectures will be introduced to illumos.
+It also proposes that no new 32-bit architectures will be introduced to illumos.

 ## Goals